ARSHASAPPU/An-android-application-for-keeping-up-with-latest-headlines/README.md

-# An android application for keeping up with latest headlines
+# An android application for keeping up with the latest headlines